A Day in

 she can raise the funds that are always in short supply.

-This is a day in the life of Bobbie BCR-CA. IMNSHO, the most passionate and
+This is a day in the life of Bobbie BCR INC. IMNSHO, the most passionate and

 wonderful person I know.
 An angel sent here from God to walk amongst us.
 To